-In late May 2020, the Company engaged MRIGlobal, a leading applied scientific research organization, to provide analytical and clinical validation studies for Sona's Covid-19 rapid detection, point-of-care, antigen test which will be used for submission to Health Canada for regulatory approval and the FDA for Emergency Use Authorization (EUA).
+In May 2020, the Company engaged MRIGlobal, a leading applied scientific research organization, to provide analytical and clinical validation studies for Sona's COVID-19 rapid detection, point-of-care, antigen test which has been used for submission to Health Canada for an Interim Order ("IO") and the FDA for an Emergency Use Authorization ("EUA").
 MRIGlobal has three ISO 9001, CLIA certified, and FDA compliant BSL-3 laboratories located throughout the United States and works with government and corporate clients from around the world.

-The project work is taking place in MRIGlobal's Kansas City laboratories and is assessing Sona's test using live SARS-CoV-2 virus following its past, successful internal evaluation using gamma irradiated virus.
-The EUA studies will follow the FDA's guidance for antigen testing, including assessments for sensitivity, specificity, cross-reactivity and interfering substances using patient samples and contrived (live viral culture) samples.
-The results of this assessment will be included as part of the Company's regulatory submissions to Health Canada and the FDA for EUA approval.
-The Company expects to benefit from the regulatory relief offered by the FDA to expedite the availability of diagnostics associated with the Covid-19 disease, subject to certain conditions.
+The project work occurred in MRIGlobal's Kansas City laboratories and assessed Sona's test using live SARS-CoV-2 virus following its past, successful internal evaluation using gamma irradiated COVID-19 virus.
+The EUA studies followed the FDA's guidance for antigen testing, including assessments for sensitivity, specificity, cross-reactivity, and interfering substances using patient samples and contrived (live viral culture) samples.
+The results of this assessment has been included as part of the Company's regulatory submissions to Health Canada for an IO and the FDA for an EUA.
+The Company expects to benefit from the regulatory relief offered by the FDA to expedite the availability of diagnostics associated with the COVID-19 disease, subject to certain conditions.